ftaylor1960/Ode_To_Food/OdeToFood/OdeToFood/ReadMe.txt

 HomeController5 shows examples of how you can pass a model in to the cshtml page.

-HomeController6 shows a data services being used to pass a collection of data to teh cshtml page.
+HomeController6 shows a data services being used to pass a collection of data to the cshtml page.

 Data Models
 -----------